 How to find the side of a cube?
 Cube calc: find a

-v.
-Problem solved, let's move on to see what happens if you want to find the diagonal of a cube.
-How does the cube calc find
+So is the cube root of .
+Problem solved.
+Let's move on to see what happens if you want to find the diagonal of a cube.
+How does the cube calc find ?

 How to find the diagonal of a cube?
 Cube calc: find d

-The short answer to the question above is: using the Pythagorean theorem.
+The short answer to the question above is: using the Pythagorean theorem (jump straight to our Pythagorean theorem calculator if you need some help).
 The longer answer is that we need to look at the image of the cube first.